 Have you been injured by any of these common mistakes or one like it?
 Reach out to our office to discuss the details of your potential malpractice claim.

 As of June 28, 2019, a Kentucky plaintiff filing a medical malpractice action against a healthcare provider must submit a certificate of merit that affirms that an expert has reviewed the relevant issues and has concluded the medical malpractice lawsuit has reasonable cause.
 Only one certificate of merit is required, even if there are multiple defendants.

 Kentucky Medical Malpractice FAQ

-For this reason, we have provided the answers to some of our most frequently asked questions below so you can better prepare yourself for your medical malpractice lawsuit in Kentucky.
-If you have additional questions, please reach out to our office directly to set up a free consultation where we can discuss the individual details of your case.
+You are considering a medical malpractice claim.
+So you likely have many unanswered questions.
+We answer some of the most frequently asked questions below so you can better prepare for a medical malpractice lawsuit.
+If you have additional questions, please reach out to our office directly to set up a free consultation.
+This will let us discuss the individual details of your case.

 How long do I have to file a medical malpractice claim in Kentucky?

-What damages can I recover in my malpractice claim?
+What damages can an attorney help me recover in my malpractice claim?

-Meet with a Medical Malpractice Attorney in Kentucky
+Meet with a Medical Malpractice Attorney in KY

-If you have reason to believe that you have been a victim of medical malpractice and you are interested in learning more about how a qualified Kentucky medical malpractice lawyer at Wilt & Klausing, PLLC could help you, schedule a free consultation at our firm as soon as possible.
+Do you have reason to believe you or a loved one are a victim of medical malpractice?
+Learn more about how a qualified Kentucky medical malpractice lawyer at Wilt & Thompson, PLLC, could help you.
+Schedule a free consultation with our firm as soon as possible.